w3c/wcag-act/wcag-ruleset-review-process.md

 ## Orphaned Rules

-The ACT Task force will send a request for change to a rule provider as a result of either public feedback or an annual review.
+The ACT Task Force will send a request for change to a rule provider as a result of either public feedback or an annual review.
 If the rule provider does not respond within two months, the ACT Task Force will assume the rule is no longer actively maintained.
 The ACT Task Force will send at least 2 reminders before concluding the rule is not maintained.
 If a rule is not maintained, the ACT Task Force will look for another organization who might be willing to maintain the rule.
 If the original rule provider wishes to resume maintenance of the rule, this will only be accepted with the permission of the active rule provider.

 If no one can be found to maintain a rule within a month, the rule will be labelled as "outdated".
 Outdated rules will be removed from the ruleset after 1 year.